loiccoyle/pylossmap/README.md

 * `from_datetime`: which takes 2 datetime objects or epoch/unix time numbers.
 * `from_fill`: which takes a fill number along with the requeted beam modes.

-It also has a helper function to return data surronding triggers of the ADT blowup:
+It also has a helper function to return data surrounding triggers of the ADT blowup:

 * `iter_from_adt`: iteratively yield BLMData instances of data surronding the trigger of the ADT within the requested time range.

 In order to facilitate the fetching of BLM background for data following an ADT trigger:

-* `bg_from_ADT_trigger`: provided the datetime of the ADT trigger, it will figure out a time interval where the no ADT triggers occur and fetch the background data.
+* `bg_from_ADT_trigger`: provided the datetime of the ADT trigger, it will figure out a time interval where no ADT blowup triggers occurred and fetch the background data.

 The fetcher class returns the data in the shape of a a BLMData instance.